 Nigel WoodRover Rescue Co-ordinator

 Nigel had his first Land Rover in 1984 and has owned 11 vehicles over the years, 1 x Series IIA, 1 x Series III, 5 x Discovery and 4 x Defenders.
 He joined the club about 16 years ago during a Discovery period.
 Nigel was shows co-ordinator for few years and then took over the Rover Rescue controller role from Kevin Hutchings.
 The Charity support role fitted in nicely with Rover Rescue activities so he manages that as well.

-He is also the Webmaster and is responsible for the design and maintenance of this site.
+Ralph is the Webmaster and is responsible for the design and maintenance of this site.

 He can usually be seen in his distinctive red 90, Bosun's Mate or behind a camera taking photos for his website, bosuncam.org.uk

 I have been with the club for several years and although only owning a Land Rover (namely a Freelander 2) for just over a year, I have been involved in various areas of the club over the years including marshalling, shows, charity event support, Secretary, and also part of the 4x4 Response team.

 I currently act as the MSA Child Safeguarding Officer for the club; one of my official roles for the Motorsport Association alongside being a Rescue Crew member which sees me providing safety and medical cover at stage rallies, sprints and cross country events.